 \section{Abstract}

-Let $M$ be a complete Riemannian manifold.
-We assume $M$ is partitioned by a hypersurface $N$.
-We define a $C^{\ast}$-algebra $C_{w}(M)$ which is slightly larger than the Higson algebra $C_{h}(M)$.
-We also construct an index class $\mathrm{Ind}(\phi , D)$ in $K_{1}$-group of the Roe algebra of $M$, which is a counterpart of Roe's odd index class, by using the Kasparov product.
-We prove Connes' pairing of Roe's cyclic one-cocycle of $\mathrm{Ind}(\phi , D)$ is equal to the Fredholm index of a Toeplitz operator on $N$.
+Let $M$ be a complete Riemannian manifold and assume that $M$ is partitioned by a hypersurface $N$.
+In this paper we introduce a novel class of functions $C_{\mathrm{w}}(M)$ on noncompact manifolds, which is slightly larger than the algebra of Higson functions.
+Out of $\phi$ that belongs to $C_{\mathrm{w}}(M)$ we construct an index class $\mathrm{Ind}(\phi , D)$ in $K_{1}$-group of the Roe algebra of $M$ by using the Kasparov product.
+It is supposed to be a counterpart of Roe's odd index class.
+We finally prove that Connes' pairing of $\mathrm{Ind}(\phi , D)$ and Roe's cyclic $1$-cocycle is equal to the Fredholm index of a Toeplitz operator on $N$.
 This is an extension of the Roe-Higson index theorem to even-dimensional partitioned manifold.